ovh/docs/pages/bare_metal_cloud/dedicated_servers/changing-admin-password-on-windows/guide.en-gb.md

 > [!warning]
 >
-> This guide is not compatible with the `Windows customer rescue system` boot mode.
+> This guide is not applicable to the rescue boot mode `Windows customer rescue system`.
+>
-> Read [this guide](/pages/bare_metal_cloud/dedicated_servers/rcw-changing-admin-password-on-windows/) if you are using the `Windows customer rescue system` boot mode.
+> Follow [this guide](/pages/bare_metal_cloud/dedicated_servers/rcw-changing-admin-password-on-windows/) when using the option `Windows customer rescue system (Windows2022-based)` in the OVHcloud Control Panel.
 >

 ## Requirements